MahsaGholamii/MahsaGholamii/README.md

-- 👋 Hi, I’m @MahsaGholamii
+-                                                       ** 👋  Hi, I’m  MahsaGholamii**
-- 👀 I’m interested in reading boks.
-Gain knowledge about programming.
+- 👀 I’m interested in reading books and searching about C#.
+Gain knowledge about backend Develope.
 - 🌱 I’m currently learning Asp.
 Net
-- 💞️ I’m looking to collaborate on the Field f programming.
+- 💞️ I’m looking to collaborate on the Field of programming.

 <!---